After the election, we need more bridge builders and fewer slick marketeers…

 One of the great treasure houses of Belfast history is the Linen Hall Library.
 Its collection of books, journals, pamphlets and reports published in Northern Ireland is second to none.
 As is its collection of posters, especially from the early Troubles era.

 One that stands out was a riff on an ecological campaign (Plant a Tree in ’73) holding out the promise of the Provisional movement: Ireland Free in ’73.
-It didn’t happen of course, like much else from that bloody time it proved just too provisional.
+It didn’t happen of course, like much else from that bloody time it proved far too provisional.

-The moment has been repeated over and over since.
-From the promised Tet offensive of the late ’88 the failure of which led the Provisional movement to pursue a path towards peace, to the giddy excitement in the run up to the disappointing 2001 census.
+That moment has been repeated over and over ever since.
+From the promised Tet offensive of the late ’88 the failure of which led the Provisional movement to a path towards peace, to the giddy excitement in the run up to the disappointing 2001 census.

 The ancient Greeks had two words for time.
 The one we’re more familiar in our modern everyday lives is chronos.
 This is time as defined by the calendar and the clock.
 It’s reassuringly quantitative and measurable, which is why SF uses it so much.

-The primary attraction of using chronological time as a key political rubric is that it is essentially predictive meaning that you are able to claim credit for things that haven’t happened yet.
+The primary attraction of using chronological time as a political rubric is that it is essentially predictive meaning that you are able to claim credit for things that haven’t happened yet.
 [Like Obama winning the Nobel Peace Prize – Ed].
 Aye, maybe.

 There are two problems with this approach.
-Once you bag the credit for your prediction, it’s tempting not to spot opportunities in the here and now to make them more likely to happen.
-You also allow others to falsify your claims as they fall void over time.
+Once you bag the credit for your prediction, you are more likely not to spot opportunities that make your objectives more likely.
+And you allow others to falsify the claims as they fall void over time.

 The other word is kairos.
 Not so much time as timeliness.
 In other words it’s a window of time during which actions can be most effective.
 For example the Shared Island Initiative researching educational outcomes without the burden of an endpoint.